doctorrweb/portfolio/README.md

 ## Usage

-Rename the config-template.js to config.js and fill it with the correct values
+- Rename the config-template.js to config.js and fill it with the correct values
+- Rename the api/config-template.js to api/config.js and fill it with the correct values

 ## Install Dependencies